TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

     -removed `setDestroyed()` function since it is redundant -change 'destroy()' function to call isDestroyed instead of setDestroyed

-14.**Other**
+14.**LevelOne**
+    - Change class to extend to LevelParentArcade instead of LevelParent

+15.**LevelTwo**
+    - Change class to extend to LevelParentArcade instead of LevelParent

+16.**Other**
-- added fxml folder under resources
+- Added FXML folder under resources
-- added fxml file for main menu, how to play menu and control menu
+- Added FXML file for main menu, how to play menu and control menu
-- change module info so that it can access java logging package; to be used to replace` printStackTrace()` usage as a more robust logging)'
+- Change module info so that it can access java logging package; to be used to replace` printStackTrace()` usage as a more robust logging)'
+- Major File Organization:
+	-**Actor Package**
+	  -ActiveActor
+	  -ActiveActorDestructible
+	  -Destructible

+	-**Controller Package **
+	  -GameOverImage
+	  -HeartDisplay
+	  -MainMenu
+	  -PauseMenuImage
+	  -ShieldImage
+	  -WinImage

+	-**Display Package**
+	  -LevelParent
+	  -LevelParentEndless
+	  -LevelParentArcade

+	-**LevelParent Package**
+	  -LevelView
+	  -LevelViewEndless
+	  -LevelViewLevelTwo

+	-**Object Package**
+	  -Boss
+	  -EnemyPlane
+	  -FighterPlane
+	  -UserPlane

+	-**Projectiles Package**
+	  -BossProjectile
+	  -EnemyProjectile
+	  -Projectile
+	  -UserProjectile

 UNEXPECTED PROBLEMS AND SOLUTIONS
 =======================================